Calling Over Boat Noise is Making Orcas Hungry

 [LOUD VESSEL NOISE]

 AHEARN: This is a recording from a hydrophone that was suctioned on to a wild killer whale in the San Juan Islands, near a passing vessel.
-Loud boat noise forces endangered killer whales to raise the volume of their calls.
+Loud boat noise like this forces endangered killer whales to raise the volume of their calls.
 Marla Holt is a biologist at the NOAA Northwest Fisheries Science Center in Seattle.

-HOLT: But the question is, OK, so they do it, so what?
+HOLT: But the question is, OK, so they do it, but so what?
 What are the biological consequences of them doing this?

 AHEARN: To answer that question, Holt and her NOAA colleague, Dawn Noren, studied captive bottlenose dolphins.
 In the experiment the dolphin swims into this funny little floating plastic helmet-looking thing, that’s positioned over its head.
 Then the trainer asks it to make its normal whistling call for two minutes for a fishy reward.

 Dawn Noren measured how much oxygen the dolphin used during those two minutes.